grafana/agent/docs/configuration/loki-config.md

 # Optional configuration for where to store the positions files.
 If
 # positions.filename is left empty, the file will be stored in
 # <loki_config.positions_directory>/<loki_instance_config.name>.yml.
+#
+# The directory of the positions file will automatically be created on start up
+# if it doesn't already exist..
 [positions: <promtail.position_config>]

 scrape_configs: